vdelachaux/4DPop-QuickOpen/README.md

 End if
 ```

-## Restart the database and hit Option-Space in design mode to display the UI
+## Restart the database and hit Option/Control-Space in design mode to display the UI

 The QuickOpen dialog box should appear